-It is one of the fundamental quantity in physics, and the most basic property of matter, it is the measure of the amount of matter in a body.
-The SI unit of mass is Kilogram (kg)
+It is one of the fundamental quantities in Physics and the most basic property of matter.
+We can define mass as the measure of the amount of matter in a body.
+The SI unit of mass is Kilogram (kg).

-Note: the mass of a body does not change at any time.
-Only for certain extreme cases when a huge amount of energy is given or taken from a body, example: in a nuclear reaction tiny amount of matter is converted into the huge amount of energy, this reduces the mass of the substance.
+Note: The mass of a body does not change at any time.
+Only for certain extreme cases when a huge amount of energy is given or taken from a body.
+For example: in a nuclear reaction, tiny amount of matter is converted into a huge amount of energy, this reduces the mass of the substance.

 w = mg

-As weight is a force its SI unit is also same as that of force, SI unit of weight is Newton (N).
-Looking at the expression of weight we see that it depends on mass and the acceleration due to gravity, mass may not change but acceleration due to gravity does change from place to place, to understand this concept let’s take this example,
+As weight is a force its SI unit is also the same as that of force, SI unit of weight is Newton (N).
+Looking at the expression of weight we see that it depends on mass and the acceleration due to gravity, the mass may not change but the acceleration due to gravity does change from place to place.
+To understand this concept let’s take this example,

 |Mass is a scalar quantity.
 It has magnitude.||Weight is a vector quantity.
 It has magnitude and is directed toward the center of the Earth or other gravity well.|

 |Mass is commonly measured in kilograms and grams.||Weight is commonly measured in Newtons.|

 |Mass doesn’t change according to location.||Weight varies according to location.|

 |The mass may be measured using an ordinary balance.||Weight is measured using a spring balance.|